hcaumo/Ripple/README.md

 2. **AML Check**

-   - The AML Checker Lambda function validates if a user can create an account on the platform and if the user can withdraw money from the platform.
+   - The AML Checker Lambda function waits for a WebHook from a third-party service, as all users who register on the platform are in a screening process.
+If there is any change, this Lambda sends information to the frontend to block the user.

 3. **Wallet Generation and Encryption**